 Alcohol and Drug Use is Prohibited

 Do not use the trail if you are under the influence of alcohol or drugs.
-Any use can impair your judgement and cause injury to yourself or others.
+Any use can impair your judgment and cause injury to yourself or others.

 Do Not Litter